Miss USA: Winners

-The first Asian-American woman to win Miss USA was Macel Wilson of Hawaii in 1962; the first Hispanic woman was Laura Martinez-Herring of Texas in 1985; the first African-American winner was Carole Gist of Michigan in 1990; the first Pacific Islander American Miss USA was Brook Lee of Hawaii in 1997; and the first Middle Eastern American Miss USA was Rima Fakih of Michigan in 2010.
+The first Asian-American woman to win was Macel Wilson of Hawaii in 1962; the first Hispanic woman was Laura Martinez-Herring of Texas in 1985; the first African-American winner was Carole Gist of Michigan in 1990; the first Pacific Islander American was Brook Lee of Hawaii in 1997; and the first Middle Eastern American was Rima Fakih of Michigan in 2010.

+Miss USA 2015, Olivia Jordan, of Oklahoma is the only winner to compete in two major international pageants: Miss Universe and Miss World.

 Though no woman has ever won both titles outright, Brandi Sherwood of Idaho is the only woman to have held both the Miss Teen USA and Miss USA titles.
 She was Miss Idaho Teen USA, Miss Teen USA 1989, Miss Idaho USA 1997, first runner-up at Miss USA 1997, and in May 1997 assumed the Miss USA title after Brook Lee of Hawaii won the Miss Universe pageant.
 Eleven other Miss USA titleholders have also previously competed at Miss Teen USA.
 These include: